 Eat: I’m particularly fond of the affordable lunch and afternoon tea options at Fortnum and Mason’s The Parlour which are easily added if you have been exploring Fortnum and Mason.
-If you went to Harrods there are multiple café and restaurant options to choose from like Café Godiva for chocolate lovers or The Harrods Tea Rooms.
+If you went to Harrods there are multiple café and restaurant options to choose from like The Harrods Tea Rooms.

 Do: When (if!) you’ve had enough fun at Hyde Park why not go for a walk along some of London’s streets to see the most famous Christmas light displays?
 Oxford Street and Regent Street are two of the most famous places to see the spectacular displays, and they intersect so it’s easy to see both in one go.
 Carnaby Street also has unique Christmas lights every year and is around the corner from Regent Street.
 Liberty London is right here as well, so it’s the perfect time to have a look at their Christmas window displays too!

 Do: Learn about the history of London with a Christmassy twist at the Museum of London.
-This is a great museum to learn about the city’s history at any time but during the festive season they have a display which will let you walk through Victorian London at Christmas as well as exhibitions about the Thames Frost Fairs and lots of festive events!
+This is a great museum to learn about the city’s history at any time but during the festive season, they have a display which will let you walk through Victorian London at Christmas as well as exhibitions about the Thames Frost Fairs and lots of festive events!
 NOTE: The Museum of London is currently moving locations and isn’t due to re-open until 2026!
 For an alternative, head to the Dickens Museum instead, as they also have an enchanting Christmas display.
 See the alternative activities section below.

-Do: Before you head home, make sure you also have a wander around Covent Garden to enjoy the beautiful displays and maybe get some last-minute shopping done in the many lovely shops and market stalls!
+Do: Before you head home, make sure you have a wander around Covent Garden to enjoy the beautiful displays and maybe get some last-minute shopping done in the many lovely shops and market stalls!
 The massive Christmas tree and ice sculpture are here every year, plus it’s a great spot to see buskers.

 A Note on Christmas Day in London

 If you are going to be in London on Christmas Day be aware that most places are closed and public transport does not run.
-If you are in the city and don’t want to cook for yourself there are some places open for Christmas lunch at a reasonable price (and even fewer open for dinner), although getting a taxi or uber will also be more expensive than usual so make sure you factor that in!
-These places offer Christmas meals on Christmas Day for under £100 per person:
+If you are in the city and don’t want to cook for yourself there are some places open for Christmas lunch (and even fewer open for dinner), although getting a taxi or uber will also be more expensive than usual so make sure you factor that in!
+These places offer Christmas meals on Christmas Day:

-- Butlers Wharf Chop House – three courses for £85 per person, not including drinks.
+- Butlers Wharf Chop House – four courses for £135 per person, not including drinks.
 This one is only available for lunch.

-- The Colony Grill Room – the Christmas Day menu is basic but if you only got a main and a dessert it would only set you back about £38 per person.
+- The Colony Grill Room – they have a set menu (also with a vegetarian menu) for £195 per person.
 They also seem to be open for lunch or dinner on Christmas Day but make sure you check the website for availability.

 Alternative Christmas Activities for Your Trip